LaurentRDC/scikit-ued/README.rst

     :target: https://saythanks.io/to/LaurentRDC
     :alt: Say Thanks to the Maintainers

-Collection of algorithms and functions for ultrafast electron diffraction
+Collection of algorithms and functions for ultrafast electron diffraction.

 Getting Started with scikit-ued
 ----------------------------